bmmlms/whatsmissing/README.md

 ### Building
 - Install Lazarus IDE and the tools to crosscompile
-- Install MSYS2 with mingw32 (only required for building the installer)

 To use the build script "Build.bat" you need to configure variables at the top of the file.